-for pickup trucks take the GVWR and subtract the payload, take estimated curb weight adn the driver's weight, and substract them from the GCWR listed for your vehice in the following chart/table given its series, engine, transmission and drive axle ration.
+for pickup trucks take curb weight, hitch hardware, and the driver's weight, and substract them from the GCWR listed for your vehice in the following chart/table given its series, engine, transmission and drive axle ration.
 This calculation will give you the maximum trailer weight possible for your vehicle.

-for chassis cabs and pickup trucks with aftermarket equipment: weigh your vehicle at a certified scale and subtract this actual curb weight and the driver's weight from the GCWR listed for your vehicle in the following chart/table given its series, engine, transmission and drive axle ratio.
+for chassis cabs and pickup trucks with aftermarket equipment: weigh your vehicle at a certified scale and subtract this actual curb weight, hitch hardware, and the driver's weight from the GCWR listed for your vehicle in the following chart/table given its series, engine, transmission and drive axle ratio.
 This calculation will give you the maximum trailer weight possible for your vehicle.